 On the negative side, there’s a chance that your back strength will be your limiting factor.
 If you’re ending your sets because your back is starting to round forward, then that may mean that you haven’t brought your glutes and quads close enough to failure yet.

 It’s also a bit of a tricky lift to learn.
-Some people feel like they’re being strangled by a rough steel barbell.
+Some women feel like they’re being strangled by a rough steel barbell.
 Other people find it painful on the tendons in their fingers and forearms.
 These problems go away after a couple of weeks—you’ll get more comfortable with the barbell against your neck, and you’ll develop more flexibility in your upper body—but in the meantime, it can be torture.

 Takeaway: the front squat is an amazing squat variation, it’s our personal favourite, and it may even be the best all-around full-body bulking lift.
 However, depending on your goals, there’s a case to be made for the back squat as well (and most of us should master both).